makinacorpus/screamshot/README.md

 * You must put your test file in the **tests** folder
 * You must name your test file using the following next pattern: **tests_*.py**

+### Local server

+A server with a web page can be used at the following address: <http://server:5000/index.html>

 # Usage
 ## generate_bytes_img_function_tests
 ### Description